gsp9162/Illumio/README.md

 The file testcases.csv file which contains all the default other tests which will check the boundary conditions.
 Every line of the CSV file contains the following parameters like direction, protocol, port, IP addresses.
 To test any test case just add it in the file in the given format.
 The lines with * will be ignored.
 I have added test cases that will check all the boundary conditions for the given parameters.
 I have also added a rules_big.csv which contains 500k rules to test it for regression.
 Feel free to add more test cases that you would like to test.
+The TestFirewall is an test class which contains the main method.
+It takes the path to the rules and the test cases files.

 2. Implementation of the Solution.